The Story (continued)

 Brody: Larry, we have to close the beaches!

-The mayor responds by ordering Brody to "Sic vandalism" and apprehend the graffiti vandals who have defaced the public service billboard ("a deliberate mutilation of a public service message"), painting in a dialogue balloon with the words "Help!!
+The mayor responds to the "sick vandalism" by ordering Brody to apprehend the graffiti vandals who have defaced the public service billboard ("a deliberate mutilation of a public service message"), painting in a dialogue balloon with the words "Help!!
 SHARK" coming from the mouth of the swimmer on a surfboard:

 Now I want those little paint-happy bastards caught and hung up by their Buster Browns!